Condominium Documents For Small (2-4 Unit) Properties

 In the world of condominium buildings, duplexes, triplexes and 4-plexes represent a small minority of the population with a set of special needs and specific complexities.
 Not surprisingly, most condominium attorneys, including those who routinely handle condominium conversions, are accustomed to larger projects and are unfamiliar with the unique requirements of small buildings.
 These practitioners apply what they know from big properties and use their standard documents, and the result can be a Declaration of Covenants, Conditions and Restriction (“CC&Rs”), Bylaws, Articles and Rules that are difficult to understand and apply to the realities of operating and managing a 2-4 unit condo property.

-As an attorney who has written CC&Rs and Bylaws for two, three and four unit condominium buildings for the past 20 years, as well as mediated many disputes for small-building condominium homeowners associations with governing documents created for larger buildings, I have learned much about what works, and what doesn’t, for smaller condo HOAs.
+As an attorney who has written CC&Rs and Bylaws for two, three and four unit condominium buildings for more than 30 years, as well as mediated many disputes for small-building condominium homeowners associations with governing documents created for larger buildings, I have learned much about what works, and what doesn’t, for smaller condo HOAs.
 In this article, I will share some of my insights and also describe some of the recent evolutions in our small-property CC&Rs and bylaws.

 In California (and most other states), there are a significant number of laws describing what must be included in condominium governing documents.
 These laws have been created in response to perceived abuses by condominium developers and HOA boards of directors, and are designed to protect condo owners.
 Lenders and institutions that purchase condominium loans have created an additional set of requirements designed to protect their interests, and will not provide a condominium mortgage unless the CC&Rs and Bylaws satisfy their requirements.
 As you might expect given the predominance of larger condominium projects, these laws and lender requirements have been written with large condo associations in mind, and the legislators and real estate professionals who have created them did not think about how they might apply, or whether they even made sense, for duplexes, triplexes and 4-plexes.
 The result is a set of mandatory requirements for condominium governing documents that apply regardless of building size.